srujanchidarla/srujanchidarla/README.md

 ## 🌟 About Me:

-- 🔭 I'm currently working as a **Full Stack Web Developer at WalletGyde**
+- 🔭 I have recently worked as a **Full Stack Web Developer at WalletGyde**
 - 🌱 I'm focusing on **Full-Stack Development and Web Technologies**
 - 💼 Previously worked at **Cognizant Technology Solutions** as a Full Stack Developer
 - 🚀 Built multiple projects including weather apps, job portals, and e-commerce platforms